Trump’s brother seeks to halt family tell-all book

 “Confidentiality was at the essence of the Settlement agreement,” the court papers say.

 Robert Trump argues the publication of the book is prohibited by the settlement agreement reached in 2001 and he never consented to it being published.
+Mary Trump is the daughter of Fred Trump Jr., the president’s older brother, who died in 1981.

 A description of the book — titled “Too Much and Never Enough: How My Family Created the World’s Most Dangerous Man” — on Amazon says it describes “a nightmare of traumas, destructive relationships, and a tragic combination of neglect and abuse.”